snakemake-workflows/single-cell-rna-seq/README.md

 ### Step 2: Configure workflow

-Configure the workflow according to your needs via editing the file `config.yaml`.
+Configure the workflow according to your needs via editing the files `config.yaml` and `cells.tsv`.

 ### Step 3: Execute workflow